arteklabs/config/README.md

 - github org keys
 - remove linux config to dedicated repo
 - app to install/uninstall components like: vscode, fonts, apps, ...
+- the backlog contains the uninstall/install scripts in the nodes
 - run vscode from a docker container instead of having to install it locally
 - install all the brew apps to a docker container instead of installing them locally
 - essentially, move everything to docker